Board Games With Campaigns

 READ

-Best Five Player Board Games
+Best Naval Warfare Board Games

 Hosting In-Person Sessions: Hosting an event in person is a great way to introduce a board game campaign or get people familiar with new expansions.
 Conventions and gaming stores often offer venues for this type of event, which can be conducted by either running games with pre-selected players or inviting curious onlookers who are interested in learning more about the experience from actual players.
 Another option is running minimalist events such as “play-and-tell” sessions at libraries or cafés, focusing on smaller groups but allowing for more interactive conversations about strategy and concepts behind the game.